petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 We may use pet info for research and development to analyze and improve services.
 Through data analysis, we understand pets' health better.
 Aggregating data like heart rate, steps, activity, with factors like breed, age, gender, we create pet data reports.
 Committed to providing deeper insights, contributing to service analysis and improvement for targeted pet health management.
 ### Marketing and Advertising
 We, our service providers, and third-party advertising partners may collect and use your personal information for marketing and advertising purposes:
-+ **Direct Marketing:** We may send you personalized marketing communications based on the personal information you provided(such as pet information, order details), using your email address and Wagguracy account for promotional materials related to our products and services.
++ **Direct Marketing:** We may send you personalized marketing communications based on the personal information you provided(such as pet information, order details), using your email address and WAGGURACY account for promotional materials related to our products and services.
 + **Interest-based Advertising:** Our third-party ad partners use local storage and similar techniques to collect info about your interaction with the service and other online activities.
 This helps deliver ads they think will interest you.
 We may share user info for interest-based advertising on other platforms.
 Compliance and Protection
 ## We may use your personal information to: